ztang99/ZT_for_share/shared_notes/RoTATion - Germline Varient Calling WES.md

 See below the paths to the fastq files for the one(1) trios mentioned above.

->[!Note]
->How does fastq files look like? cd into each directory below and visualize the fastq files.
+>**Note:** How does fastq files look like? cd into each directory below and visualize the fastq files.

 ```bash
 #data path